-Personal // BORN IN SHADY GROVE, MARYLAND AND RAISED IN ALEXANDRIA, VIRGINIA (a hop between DC's Red and Yellow Lines!), I grew up as a child of Việt Nam refugees and wartime Naval Veteran.
-From the Lincolnia neighborhood and Justice H.S. (formerly Jeb Stuart), I wandered to Johns Hopkins in Baltimore, Eastern Virginia Medical School/Old Dominion in Norfolk, and the Navy-Marine Corps Public Health Center in Portsmouth.
-I eventually left the East Coast and found my way to Minnesota for graduate school in 2013--and I haven't left!
+Born in Shady Grove, Maryland and raised in Alexandria, Virginia (a hop between DC's Red and Yellow Lines!), I grew up as a child of Việt Nam refugees and wartime Naval Veteran.
+From the Lincolnia neighborhood and Justice High (formerly Stuart), I wandered to Johns Hopkins in Baltimore, Eastern Virginia Medical School/Old Dominion in Norfolk, and the Navy-Marine Corps Public Health Center in Portsmouth.
+I eventually left the East Coast and found my way to Minnesota for graduate school in 2013—and I haven't left!
 Rather, I've moved farther north (well, 2 hours) to a colder winter, from UMN's Minneapolis campus to Duluth; nonetheless, I savor the opportunity to take in the four unique seasons as well as the daily and seasonal shifts of Lake Superior's vastness outside my window.
 I've slowly gotten acquainted with Midwest culture and have fallen in love with all the natural landscapes and weaves of wildlife & city life offered by the Land of 10,000 Lakes.

-Professional // BEFORE ENTERING THE FIELD OF PSYCHOLOGY, I had postbaccalaureate stints in teaching high school algebra, training as a Registered Yoga Teacher, and working in the fields of community and environmental health, public health, and epidemiology.
+Before entering the field of psychology, I had postbaccalaureate stints in teaching high school algebra, training as a Registered Yoga Teacher, and working in the fields of community and environmental health, public health, and epidemiology.
 At some point, I realized that the values of inclusivity and curiosity that drive me could themselves be a career--and a great one, at that.
 Service as a counseling psychologist and professor is seriously the best combination of everything the third-grade version of me wanted to be "when I grew up": an author, a teacher, a doctor, and a detective.
 Career-wise, I couldn't ask for more.

-I strongly believe in a balance of science and practice, and I'm glad to be in a department that exemplifies that integration.
+I strongly believe in a balance of science, practice, and advocacy, and I'm glad to be in a department that exemplifies that integration.
 Across my research, teaching, mentorship, and clinical domains, I prefer process and practice over perfection.
 I see learning about oneself as a necessary precursor to learning about and serving others.
 My hope is that community-engaged individuals, students, can take what they learn and apply it to their own lives and the lives of those they encounter.
 I have an open-door policy, so I welcome any questions, concerns, or casual "hello's."
 Ultimately, my goal is to have two dogs, one medium-sized and one small.